icgrp/ese532_handouts/ese532_handouts/hw4/homework_submission.md

         {numref}`optimization-table`.
 You can change
         the optimization level by editing the `CXXFLAGS` in the hw4 Makefile.
     2. Include the assembly code of the innermost loop of `Filter_horizontal` at optimization level `-O0` in your report.
-Use the command:
+Use the following command to get the assembly and then look for `Filter_horizontal` in `Filter_O1.s`:
         ```
         g++ -S -O0 -mcpu=native -fno-tree-vectorize Filter.cpp -o /dev/stdout | c++filt > Filter_O1.s
         ```

-        to get the assembly and then look for `Filter_horizontal` in `Filter_O1.s`.
+        ```{note}
+        `-fno-tree-vectorize` disables automatic vectorization.
+We will
+        look at automatic vectorization in the next section.
+        ```
-    3. Include the assembly code of inner loop of `Filter_horizontal` at optimization level `-O2` in your report.
+    3. Include the assembly code of the innermost loop of `Filter_horizontal` at optimization level `-O2` in your report.
     4. Based on the machine code of questions 2b and 2c, explain the most important difference between the `-O0` and `-O2` versions.
 (2 lines)